Eimolgon/Drafts/ICSC.md

 bicycle crash, where no other road user is involved.

-Up to this date, the information concerning this type of events is limited.

-Most studies focus on statistics in a city infrastructure-based approach or human injuries.

-However, none of these approaches take into account the particular behaviour of bicycles.

 Understanding the behaviour of bicycle in crash scenarios will enhance research quality in the field and increase road safety.